os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_witness/population/documentation/population_discipline.md

 ## Working age population
 The working age population is the population in age to work, it is the sum of population in the 15-70 age range.

-When modeling the effects of COVID-19, we calculate the fraction of the population estimated to be affected by Long Covid (by age [^12]) and thus unable to work.
+When modeling the effects of COVID-19, we considered calculating the fraction of the population estimated to be affected by Long Covid (by age [^12]) and thus unable to work, but decided this was better applied to employment rate in the macroeconomics models/disciplines.

 ## Life expectancy
 Life expectancy at birth is the age-averaged proportion of surviving people: